 The technologies of CNC machining have been so popular nowadays that most machining workshops have the capability of CNC machining.

 Typically, in a machining workshop, the most common CNC machining methods are CNC milling, CNC turning, and CNC EDM wire cutting (Electrical Discharge Machining).

 Although manual programming can be carried out with the G codes for CNC machining, usually in a machining workshop the CAD (Computer-Aided Design) file is automatically read by the CAM (Computer Aided Manufacturing) software, and the G code program is generated to control the CNC machine tool.

 Modeling and programming are required before CNC machining.
 The difficulty of 3D modeling depends on the product structure.
 The modeling of a product with a more complicated structure is more difficult and requires more programming processes that are more complicated.

-The programming includes machining process setting, tool selection, rotational speed setting, and the distance of each tool feed.
-In addition, different clamping methods are used for different products, so the clamp should be well designed before machining.
+The programming includes the machining process setting, tool selection, rotational speed setting, and the distance of each tool feed.
+In addition, different clamping methods are used for different products, so the clamp should be well-designed before machining.